kaga/kaga.github.io/version-control/_posts/2021-03-04-Git-Part-4-Pull-Request.markdown

 As a general advice, things that can be automated should be automated.
 Such as code formatting, and checking all unit test are passing.

-We then can turn our focus on code readability, if source files organized with folders, choice of naming in variables/functions/classes, and removing any **"test code"**/**dev logs**.
+We then can turn our focus on code maintainability, if source files organized with folders, choice of naming in variables/functions/classes, and removing any **"test code"**/**dev logs**.

 Last but not least, if the code will meet customer requirement, by looking at the unit test cases.

-> Tip - I have written a Test Driven Development series to help capturing requirement
+> P.S. - I have written a [Test Driven Development series](({% post_url 2021-02-21-Test-Driven-Development %})) to help this aspect.

+I think take a step back and objectively judge the work that just created is beneficial here.

 ## Pull Request With Reviewers

+> There's only so far you can go in this field by yourself.
+Seek out other smart programmers.
+Work with them.
+Endeavor to be the dumbest guy in the room, and you'll quickly discover that software development is a far more social activity than most people realize.
+There's a lot you can learn from your fellow introverts. - [In Programming, One Is The Loneliest Number](https://blog.codinghorror.com/in-programming-one-is-the-loneliest-number/)

+Having pairs to work with is a blessing.
+You can bounce off ideas, a pair of eyes to look over in the Pull Request process.
+I just lost count how many mistakes I have made when I was working alone, and only to found out the problems few years down the road.

+I also thought I was experienced enough to solo for a while too.
+How wrong I was.

+Involving with another reviewers in Pull Request can be so much different process than reviewing your own code.

+### Draft Pull Request For Sharing Initial Ideas

+Getting early feedback is very important to the success of a project.
+Significant amount of time has been invested in interpreting scope of the task or customer requirements, it is an opportunity to see if we are on track and confirming expectations.

+It is also a conversion starter.
+"Can you have a look if I am using [Kotlin Channel](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/) correctly?"

+Hopefully at the end the review process, there should be no surprises.

+Review after development completion should be a **gateway review**.
+It is place to check if the code adhere to company standard.
+It is not a place to invent new requirements out of thin air.

+> "Have you consider the future of this product or consider other use cases that I did not mention earlier, I expected you to think harder than this"

+In some cases those responses are valid, but the feedback is too late and this kind of **passive aggressive** behavior actually signals a deeper problem in the team.

+### Bring Reviewers In For Knowledge Sharing and Team Building

+The whole team in

+Everyone
+Senior / Junior
+Outside Your Team which might be knowledgeable

+Give new insight
+Challenge Dogma

+## To Make This Process Smoother

 ### Small and Concise Change

 ### Add Comments